davidlhayes/project3/README.md

   payments.active.collectionView.render();
 });
 ```
 4. **Security**--The API was secured as intended and instructed for implementation the Figaro gem.
 The key was placed in an environment variable through an application.yml configuration file that was listed in .gitignore so as to stay off GitHub.
 Client-side implementation of the API key was implemented by storing the API key in a window.localstorage variable and accessed there by home.js.
+This seemed not to work properly once the app was deployed on Digital Ocean and the API string was hard-coded into home.js.
+Neither hard-coding or window.localstorage of the plain-text API key seems ideal, but for this demo, was considered a low priority concern.

 # Version 2.0 Wish List